 - 7. The patterned shaving of hair or eyebrows is forbidden. - 8.
 It is not permitted for any pupil to wear any form of cap or hat in the school building.
 A woollen hat can be worn to and from school and at break / lunchtimes when the weather is cold. - 9.
 Hooded sports tops or 'hoodies' are not permitted and will be confiscated.
 Only a black V neck jumper may be worn in school, this does not have to be logoed. - 10.
-Shoes should be flat, smart and plain black, trainers, canvas shoes, plimsolls or patterned shoes must not be worn.

-- 11. Jeans, leggings or tight fit trousers are not permitted.
+Shoes should be flat, smart and plain black, trainers, canvas shoes, plimsolls or patterned shoes must not be worn. - 11.
+Jeans, leggings or tight fit trousers are not permitted.
 Leg warmers are not permitted, tights should be black, no patterned and a suitable denier.
-Socks may be white or black, ankle or knee length. - 12.
-Coats and jackets can be worn in the school building during specified times as decided by the Headteacher and depending on weather, they must be removed for lessons and the dining hall. - 13.
+Socks may be white or black, ankle or knee length.

+- 12. Coats and jackets can be worn in the school building during specified times as decided by the Headteacher and depending on weather, they must be removed for lessons and the dining hall. - 13.
 Trouser belts must be plain and dark in colour.
-Tailored black shorts may be worn during the summer term and periods of hot weather. - 14.
-School Blazers must be worn at all times around the school site and in lessons unless given permission by their class teacher or by the whole school announcement during periods of extremely hot weather.
+Tailored black shorts may be worn during the summer term and periods of hot weather.
+School skirts should not be tight fitting and must be worn at a length that reflects the formal environment of that school, as a guide this should be no more than between 5 10 cm above depending on a pupil's height - 14.
+School blazers must be worn at all times around the school site and in lessons unless given permission by their class teacher or by the whole school announcement during periods of extremely hot weather.
 Blazers may be taken off during break and lunch only for those taking part in activity e.g., football, basketball but should be put back on at when break ends. - 15.
 School ties should be worn at all times, pupils must wear the tie colour stripe which has been assigned to their specific year group and no other.
 They should be done up to the collar and be worn long in length, between chest and abdomen. - Pupil's must wear full and correct school uniform at all times, including to and from school.
 Failure to do so may result in them being removed from lessons until the correct uniform is worn. - All staff will complete uniform checks throughout the school day and week. - If there are any problems with uniform, temporary or permanent, we ask parents/carer's to please contact your child's form tutor or Head of Year as soon as the issue emerges.
 The school has a family hardship fund to support families with financial difficulties finding it hard to buy or replace uniforms.

-Please see the school website for a full list of uniform and kit items required for Year 7 - 13
+Please see the school website for a full list of uniform and kit items required for Year 7-13.
+The school will make best efforts to keep confiscated items safe and return them under the conditions described, however, it takes no responsibility or liability for the loss of items.